10 Key Next Generation NCLEX Updates

 Good news—Kaplan's proven test prep methodologies align with the new Measurement Model, including a focus on developing clinical reasoning through a variety of hypotheses and potential outcomes as part of our Decision Tree.
 Our critical thinking model prepares students with the skills necessary to demonstrate competent clinical judgment on test day.

 On NGN, it will be important for your students be familiar with Electronic Health Records.
 You can offer students additional opportunities to practice and master clinical judgment skills and get comfortable with Electronic Health Records in a safe, standardized, virtual clinical setting with i-Human Patients by Kaplan.
-The i-Human decision making model was designed to be aligned with NGN, prepares students to think like nurses by putting the student at the bedside of the patient, and allows educators to measure clinical competency.
+The i-Human Patients by Kaplan decision making model was designed to be aligned with NGN, prepares students to think like nurses by putting the student at the bedside of the patient, and allows educators to measure clinical competency.
 To learn more about i-Human Patients virtual simulation, request a demo.